 When it comes to keywords such as this, which have such a large search volume, you need to build up a great deal of authority in your brand.
 You can build authority through content and establishing your presence.
 To see more on creating content, please see this blog post.

 This is why it is important to know your limits and understand what is and is not in your target range.
 In order to find your target range, your initial step should be to know your competition.
-If you already know a competitor, you can feel free to enter it into the search bar at the top.
+If you already know a competitor, you can feel free to enter it into the search bar of the SEO keyword tool at the top.
 Once you do so, you can then review their organic and paid keywords.
 By reviewing what this competitor is already ranking for, you can then go ahead and determine what keywords may suit your domain best.
 By picking a median search volume, you can use this in your keyword research.

 If you are unaware of any competitors, that is okay too.
 We can still find a target range for you.
 You can also look up your own domain in SEMrush to determine the search volume of the keywords you already rank for.
 You can apply this same method described for your competitors above to yourself in order to receive the necessary results.